SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Yes, I just know Rarity will love it," Pinkie said.

 "What about you?
-I know Rarity would want you to have fun on your own date."
+I know Rarity would want you to have fun on your date."

 "I will love it, we just need to think of more stuff, right?"